 EU marketing rules & grading requirements

 Most fruit and vegetables are required by EU grading legislation to be labelled with their class and may also need labelling with country of origin and variety.
-Defra horticulture inspectors are responsible for the enforcement of these requirements.
+The Horticultural Marketing Inspectorate (HMI) is responsible for the enforcement of these requirements.
 More information on traders' legal obligations can be found on the GOV.UK website.Back to top

 Country of origin or place of provenance

 The country of origin or place of provenance should be marked if failure to do so would be misleading.
 (This place of provenance is a more local description than country of origin - for example, English strawberries or Tasmanian apples.)Back to top